avsmonisha/To-do-app-/README.md

 # To-do-app-
-A simple and responsive To-Do List application built using HTML, CSS, and JavaScript.
+A simple and responsive To-Do List application built using HTML, Tailwind CSS, and JavaScript.
 This project helps users manage daily tasks with features like adding, deleting, and marking tasks as completed.